DuckySoLucky/hypixel-discord-chat-bridge/README.md

 ### To-Do List

+*Grammar and other stuff might be broken, Im writing this more for myself so I dont forget ;-;*
 - [ ] Auto Guild Accept and Promote
   - Ability for bot to automatically promote and accept invites.
 - [ ] Cannot send same message better handling